-When EAE is disabled, then:
+When EAE is disabled, the following procedures need to be performed.

-- the CMTS MUST allow a CM to proceed with the Initialization process [DOCSIS MULPI 3.0] without performing EAE; - the CM MUST NOT initiate EAE after completing initial ranging; - after completing initial ranging the CM MUST proceed to the next step in the CM initialization process as defined in [DOCSIS MULPI 3.0]; - if the CMTS receives an Authorization Request from a CM following ranging completion, the CMTS SHOULD NOT perform authentication on the CM.
+- The CMTS MUST allow a CM to proceed with the Initialization process [DOCSIS MULPIv3.1] without performing EAE; - The CM MUST NOT initiate EAE after completing initial ranging; - After completing initial ranging the CM MUST proceed to the next step in the CM initialization process as defined in [DOCSIS MULPIv3.1]; - If the CMTS receives an Authorization Request from a CM following ranging completion, the CMTS SHOULD NOT perform authentication on the CM.
 The CMTS MUST respond to the Authorization Request with an Authorization Reject message containing the error code 10.